 Books.
 Charity.
 Comics.
 Dioramas & Planetariums.
 Diversity, Equity, & Inclusion.
 Education.
 Environment & Sustainability.
 Film.
 Food & Drink.
 French.
 Fun.
 Games.
 German.
 Health.
 History.
-Indigenous Astronomy.
-Literature.
+Indigenous Astronomy & Culture.
+Language & Literature.
 Math.
 Museums.
 Music.
 Periodicals.
 Philosophy.
 Planetariums & Fulldome.
 Politics.
+Production.
 Queer.
 San Francisco.

 Across the United States, the number of people who don’t consider themselves religious is rapidly rising—one in five Americans is now religiously unaffiliated.
 Within this expanding group of non-religious folks, though, there’s a clear gender gap.
 According to the 2012 Pew study "Nones on the Rise," while Americans who identify their religion as “nothing in particular” are rather evenly divided by gender, only 36 percent of people who identify as atheists and agnostics are women.
 Back in 2011, Victoria Bekiempis wrote a piece for Bitch called “The Unbelievers: New Atheism and the Old Boys Club,” which took aim at the gender imbalance in secular communities.

 In it, she noted that media coverage of new atheism—the outwardly anti-religious version of the movement that has come to prominence in recent years—skews male.
 “MRAs R the REAL humanists,” argued one.
 Family Presentation ‘Saving My Tomorrow’ Debuts December 15 on HBO.
 Via press release: Shows Feature The Voices Of Tina Fey, Lennon & Maisy, Ziggy Marley, Susan Sarandon, Liam Neeson, Neil deGrasse Tyson And Willie Nelson, Among Others “Earth is our home.